Krisssssssssssssssssssssss/3-tier-application-EKS-Deploy/README.md

     - kubectl apply -f postgres.yaml

     Get the DNS
-    - kubectl get svc backend-service
+    - kubectl get svc frontend-service
     - paste the external IP in the browser

 Enjoy! :)